Hulu Free Trial | Stream TV and Movies on your Roku device

 More TV.
 More Choice.

-Try our new Hulu with Live TV plan (available on select devices) and enjoy live sports, breaking news and can't miss events from 50+ Live and On Demand channels.
-Plus, you'll get access to Hulu's entire streaming library.
+Try our Hulu + Live TV plan (available on select devices) and enjoy live sports, breaking news and can't miss events from 60+ Live and On Demand channels.
+Plus, you'll get access to Hulu's entire streaming library (ad-supported plan).

 Live TV is available for those live local, regional,